SitramSoft/programming_practice/Python/README.md

 ### 06.03.2021
 * Learned about weighted sum network
 * The interface for a neural network is simple.
 It accepts as inputs a list of information and a weights as knowledge.
-It outputs a prediction based on the inputs.
+It outputs a prediction based on the inpus.
 * Page 34

 ### 17.02.2021